coosmiin/coosmiin.github.io/_posts/[date]-notes-on-az-204-developing-solutions-for-azure-certification.md

 - **_implement solutions that use Azure Service Bus**_

 	**Service Bus** is a message broker system intended for enterprise applications.
 These apps often utilize multiple communication protocols, have different data contracts, higher security requirements, and can include both cloud and on-premises services.
 Service Bus is built on top of a dedicated messaging infrastructure designed for exactly these scenarios.
+It has the following characteristics:
+	- reliable asynchronous message delivery (enterprise messaging as a service) that requires polling
+	- advanced messaging features like FIFO, batching/sessions, transactions, dead-lettering, temporal control, routing and filtering, and duplicate detection
+	- at least once delivery
+	- optional in-order delivery

 	A _queue_ is a simple temporary storage location for messages.
 A sending component adds a message to the queue.
 A destination component picks up the message at the front of the queue.
 Under ordinary circumstances, each message is received by only one receiver.